Google Analytics for Nonprofits: Tracking Web Performance

 Example: Creating a Funnel to Measure Volunteer Registration

 Creating a Funnel in GA4 helps you visualize steps users take to complete a specific action, like registering to volunteer.
-A Funnel might include these stages:
+A Funnel for this process might include these stages:

 - Visit the Volunteer Page.